DEVOTIONALS

 there are limits to what we should do and not do.
 If God didn’t

-discipline us, then we would not understand and obey the
+discipline us, then we would not understand the importance of

-boundaries He has established for His children.
-Without
+staying within the boundaries He has established for those who

 The Psalmist gives us a proper perspective of God’s discipline: